async-plus/docs/docs/getting-started.md

 **With CocoaPods**

-For **CocoaPods**, in your [Podfile](https://guides.cocoapods.org/syntax/podfile.html), add the "AsyncPlus" pod and version number to a target as in the following example:
+For CocoaPods, in your [Podfile](https://guides.cocoapods.org/syntax/podfile.html), add the "AsyncPlus" pod and version number to a target as in the following example:

 ```
 target "Change Me!" do